qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Nesting Projects
 ================

-Sometimes, you'd like to keep come layers in different projects, but with the same style.
+Sometimes, you'd like to keep some layers in different projects, but with the same style.
 You can either create a :ref:`default style <store_style>` for these layers or embed them from another project to save time and effort.